 This increase would raise the U.S. government's credit limit to $16.394 trillion.
 According to the U.S. Bureau of Economic Analysis, the current U.S. gross domestic product sits at $15.176 trillion.

-Not counting intragovernment loans, the only time the U.S. has owed more than it took in was during 1945 and 1946.
+The only time the U.S. has owed more than it took in was during 1945 and 1946.

 Congress had 15 days following the president's request to increase the debt limit to vote on a resolution of disapproval, as per the Budget Control Act passed by Congress last August.